Cinequest Screenwriting Competition

-The Cinequest Screenwriting Competition continues to empower global screenwriters through discovery, recognition, opportunity, and cash prizes.
+The Cinequest Screenplay Competition empowers global screenwriters through discovery, recognition, and opportunity.
 Cinequest loves writers, and we welcome you to submit your screenplay or teleplay to our renowned competition.
-The Top 10 Finalists receive many empowering benefits including: VIP All Access passes to the Cinequest Film & VR Festival and exclusive Writers Celebration, plus exposure to leading industry players and inspiring luminaries.
+The Top 10 Finalists receive many empowering benefits including: passes to the Cinequest Film & VR Festival and the exclusive Writers Celebration, plus exposure to leading industry players and inspiring luminaries.

-Finalists are presented alongside high profile Maverick Spirit awardees like J.J.
-Abrams, Lawrence Kasdan, Chuck Palahniuk, Neil Gaiman, Philip Kaufman, Michael Arndt, Diablo Cody, Dennis Lehane, and more at the highly anticipated Writers Celebration during the Cinequest Film & VR Festival.
+Finalists are presented alongside high profile Maverick Spirit awardees like: J.J.
+Abrams, Lawrence Kasdan, Chuck Palahniuk, Neil Gaiman, Philip Kaufman, Michael Arndt, Diablo Cody, Dennis Lehane, Jason Reitman and more at the highly anticipated Writers Celebration during the Cinequest Film & VR Festival.

 - Business of Writing Forum

 - Writer Meets Producer Mixer to connect with industry leaders

 - Pitch Training with expert pitch coaches

 - Pitch Challenge to a panel of industry powerhouses

 Submissions accepted May 1 – November 3, 2017.

 Withoutabox submissions accepted May 1 – November 3, 2017 (Extended)